Smartproxy/Puppeteer/README.md

 3. You should see a new file named puppeteer.js in your project folder.
 Edit it using an editor of your choice.

-4. To setup your username, password and endpoint you would like to use, change the according lines in within punctuation marks ('').
+4. To setup your username, password and endpoint you would like to use, change the according lines within punctuation marks ('').

 <img src="https://i.imgur.com/ist9aUS.png" alt="smartproxy puppeteer http proxy configuration using username password authentication">